EpicFrog2000/Gej/README.md

 ## About The Project

-For now program is scraping data from it.pracuj.pl.
+By far, this app is getting data only from it.pracuj.pl.

 ### Installation